greenforce-project/clang-llvm/README.md

 Greenforce Clang has been designed to be easy-to-use compared to other toolchains, such as [AOSP Clang](https://android.googlesource.com/platform/prebuilts/clang/host/linux-x86/).
 The differences are as follows:

-- `CLANG_TRIPLE` does not need to be set because we don't use AOSP binutils
+- `CLANG_TRIPLE` does not need to be set because we don't use AOSP binutils.
-- `LD_LIBRARY_PATH` does not need to be set because we set library load paths in the toolchain
+- `LD_LIBRARY_PATH` does not need to be set because we set library load paths in the toolchain.
-- No separate GCC/binutils toolchains are necessary; all tools are bundled
+- No separate GCC/binutils toolchains are necessary; all tools are bundled.

+#### Additional patches

+To use full Clang LTO with Greenforce Clang, you have to cherry-pick [ANDROID: generate_initcall_order.pl: Use two dash long options for llvm-nm](https://android.googlesource.com/kernel/common.git/+/240f2f8f42f57b46788379e0072836cb2cb40c8c) otherwise your kernel will not boot.